MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 create and configure a virtual network gateway.md

 ---

-# Exercise - Create and configure a virtual network gateway
+# M02-Unit 3 Create and configure a virtual network gateway

 In this exercise you will configure a virtual network gateway to connect the Contoso Core Services VNet and Manufacturing VNet.

+In this exercise, you will:

++ Task 1: Create CoreServicesTestVM
++ Task 2: Create ManufacturingTestVM
++ Task 3: Connect to the Test VMs using RDP
++ Task 4: Test the connection between the VMs
++ Task 5: Create CoreServicesVnet Gateway
++ Task 6: Create ManufacturingVnet Gateway
++ Task 7: CoreServicesVnet to ManufacturingVnet
++ Task 8: Connect ManufacturingVnet to CoreServicesVnet
++ Task 9: Verify that the connections connect
++ Task 10: Test the connection between the VMs

-## Create CoreServicesTestVM
+## Task 1: Create CoreServicesTestVM

 1. On the Azure home page, select **Virtual Machines**.